 - at least one of the parents and the child go to the RNI desk in person

 - all those present show a valid proof of identity (passport)

 - the child’s original birth certificate or extract of the child’s birth certificate is shown, in which the parents are stated

 The birth certificate has to meet the following rules:

 - If the birth certificate is not written in English, French or German, you will need to have it translated.
 If you have the document translated in the Netherlands, it has to be translated by a sworn translator.
-If you have the document translated abroad, it has to be translated by a sworn translator and it also has to be legalised, regardless of the country where the translation is made.
+If you have the document translated abroad, it has to be translated by a sworn translator.
+It also has to be legalised, regardless of the country where the translation is made.

 RNI extract with BSN

-After we have established your identity, we will register your personal details and your latest home address in your home country.
+After we have established your identity, we will register your personal details and your previous address in your home country.
 You will receive immediately an extract of the registration free of charge, on which your BSN is stated.